leedavi/DNNpackager/README.md

 ---------------
 The operation is most easily ran from the "Post Build Event".
 This automates the transfer of files from the working folders to the website folders.

-A BAT file needs to be cretaed which specifies the path to the website
+A BAT file can be cretaed to make it easier to use on different project.
+It specifies the path to the website folders.

 NOTE: The BAT file needs to be saved as ASCII.